ysukhoverkhov/elm-format/README.md

 # 2 spaces indentation

-This for introduces the only change - intendation with 2 speces.
+This fork introduces the only change - intendation with 2 speces.

 # elm-format